Arkanibeats/Arkanibeats/README.md

-- 👋 Hi, I’m @Arkanibeats
+- 👋 Hi, I’m Juan Carlos
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science, Web Developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all proyects
-- 📫 How to reach me ...
+- 📫 How to reach me here

 <!---
 Arkanibeats/Arkanibeats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.